Homeschool Diner Logo -- 1960's style sign with atomic starburst

 that led you to your drive to be perfect.
 It is an unfortunate cycle that

-many families find themselves in.
+some families find themselves in.
 Adults may even, unknowingly,

 contribute to this cycle, by asking that a child always "do their best"